deepanshs/mrsimulator/docs/user_guide/method/method.rst

   * - origin_offset
     - ``float``
-    - An *optional* float representing the origin offset, or Larmor frequency, along the spectroscopic dimension in units of Hz.
-The default value is ``None`` and the origin offset is set to the Larmor frequency of isotope from the :attr:`~mrsimulator.Method.channels` attribute of the method containing the spectral dimension.
+    - An *optional* float representing the origin offset, or primary reference frequency, along the spectroscopic dimension in units of Hz.
+The default value is ``None`` and the origin offset is set to the primary reference frequency of isotope from the :attr:`~mrsimulator.Method.channels` and :attr:`~mrsimulator.Method.magnetic_flux_density` attributes of the method containing the spectral dimension.

   * - events
     - ``List``